realm/SwiftLint/CONTRIBUTING.md

 We follow the same syntax as CocoaPods' CHANGELOG.md:

-1. One Markdown unnumbered list item desribing the change.
+1. One Markdown unnumbered list item describing the change.
 2. 2 trailing spaces on the last line describing the change.
 3. A list of Markdown hyperlinks to the contributors to the change.
 One entry per line.
 Usually just one.